-In December 2020, we decided on a course implementation policy (conducting in-person classes whenever possible) for FY2021.
-However, as was the case in the FY2021 spring semester, for the fall semester also, it is still uncertain whether the spread of infection can be controlled despite the many efforts made, such as including thorough implementation of basic infection prevention measures and reducing outings.
-Under these circumstances, in order to resume university life centered on in-person classes in a safe and secure manner, we have established two Infection Prevention Guidelines for In-person Classes: a version for students and one for teachers.
-We will continue to conduct in-person classes on the premise that we will be able to obtain the full understanding and cooperation of students, teachers, and faculty members.

-Teachers should pay close attention to preventing the spread of the novel coronavirus in accordance with these guidelines.
+In December 2020, we decided on a course implementation policy (conducting in-person classes whenever possible) for FY 2021.
+However, as was the case in the FY2021 spring semester, for the fall semester also, it is still uncertain whether the spread of infection can be controlled despite the many efforts made, such as thorough implementation of basic infection prevention measures and reduced outings.
+Under these circumstances, in order to resume university life centered on in-person classes in November 2021 in a safe and secure manner, we have partially modified the Infection Prevention Guidelines for In-Person Classes, and will conduct in-person classes on the premise that we will be able to obtain the full understanding and cooperation of students.
+Students should pay close attention to preventing the spread of the novel coronavirus in accordance with these guidelines.
 In addition to these guidelines, if there are other guidelines that respective departments, graduate schools, or institutions have put into place, check them thoroughly.